amp template

 Not all gadgets are created equal.
 My ideas on what's worth it, and what's not.

 • PHONE HOLDER - These will drop your phone if you hit a bump.
 It's inevitable.
 The two I have tried are the standard holder from PBTech and the GUB holder.
 The GUB has a terrible single screw mounting system and does not hold the phone flat due to the long screws in the expanding section.
-It also rattles when phone not attached.
 For both holders the prongs are not long enough to keep the phone in control over a hard bump.
-You must use a rubber band!
-The 2p5mmx45mmx50mm O-rings here work well and are also good spares for attaching the smaller lights listed below.
-Another option is to use a Ulanzi holder with a super clamp or super clamp 2.
+Perhaps the best solution is to use a Ulanzi holder with a super clamp or super clamp 2.
 But that's quite big and not particularly "elegant."

 • MAIN LIGHT - The one light I highly recommend for the front is the Cycloving floodlight that can also come with a nice bright rear light.
 Note that there are no lights on the cheap market that are particularly waterproof, especially around the usb charging port.
 Another option, untested, is the dual light cycloving model.
 These lights have a good colour, good heat dissapation to the case, and seem to use real Cree LEDs.
 Other brands of lights I have tested (eg. the dual Vastfire) use fake Crees with a blue tint, have heat problems, and are designed even better to catch water.
 Very bright though!
 And finally, if you want a very pretty chasing white LED for the front or use on flash mode, then you might want one or two of these.

-• REAR LIGHTS - Without adding any additional mount, a battery powered red light (as mentioned above) can easily be attached to the right side rear of the scooter with the mounting O-ring rubber band.
-Spare 45x55mm O-rings here.
+• REAR LIGHTS - Without adding any additional mount, a battery powered red light (as mentioned above) can easily be attached to the right side rear of the scooter with the mounting band.
 It ends up pointing up and to the right a bit but that is where it needs to point anyway to point at following vehicles.
 I tend to push with my left foot so mounting a tail light on the left as well looks great but is more prone to being bumped.

 • REAR VIEW MIRROR - If you use the original hand grips the Tagvo mirrors work.
-If you use grips with mounting hole in end then this is one option I was testing but it really doesn't quite fit.
-Most hole mounts are looking for a 7/8" bar and the M365 not only has a reinforcing piece inside it but it's also not long enough inside the hand grips.
-So still looking for an answer there!
-Plus the metal they use for the expanding friction fit is pretty useless.
+If you use grips with mounting hole in end then this is one option I am testing.

 • FOAM LAYER - Some have suggested that a layer of yoga mat foam rubber is good for reducing battery vibration inside the battery compartment and increasing longevity of those components.
 A water proof seal to the cover would also be good.